Aquatic Veterinary Medicine Externship

 - Common aquaculture fish health management methods and chemotherapeutics

-- Basic ornamental aquaculture production and husbandry techniques, including system design and management
+- Aquaculture production and husbandry techniques, including system design and management

 - Common fish reproduction strategies and techniques, including induced spawning methods

-- Common aquarium fish families and species, as well as their general husbandry and production methodology
+- Common aquarium (and other production) fish families and species, as well as their general husbandry and production methodology

 Field work with staff may include site visits to one or more local facilities including ornamental fish farms, state fish hatcheries, and/or public aquaria.